vacp2p/rfc/specs/waku/waku-v2.md

 ## Wire Specification

 We are using protobuf RPC messages between peers.
-Here's what a message looks like, as defined in the PubSub interface.
+Here's what the protobuf messages looks like, as defined in the PubSub interface.
+Please see [PubSub interface spec](https://github.com/libp2p/specs/blob/master/pubsub/README.md) for more details.

-*NOTE: Should contain protobuf definitions that cover essentials of Waku v1.
-In cases where it doesn't cover, we can defer to siblings/child specs, e.g. such as the data field for encryption, etc.*
+In this section we specify two things:
+1) How WakuSub is using these messages.
+2) Additional message types.

-### Messages
+### Protobuf

 ```
+message RPC {
+	repeated SubOpts subscriptions = 1;
+	repeated Message publish = 2;

+	message SubOpts {
+		optional bool subscribe = 1;
+		optional string topicid = 2;
+	}
+}

 message Message {
 	optional string from = 1;
 	optional bytes data = 2;